poke-saas/poke-api/api/README.md

 - Response: Example JSON Response, sanity check.
 - On fail: Error code 400

+## Firestore Endpoints
+For the *add* and *update* endpoints, I've made them smart.
+You don't have to explicitly declare what kind of document you're updating or adding, it will automatically determine that information by pattern matching the incoming JSON. ([List of valid JSON bodies here](#json-schemas).)

+The *add* endpoint will also automatically update the organization's information with the reward, poke or user you're adding.

 ## Get Firestore Document (get)
 - Purpose: To get firestore documents from the API as JSON.
 - Absolute URL: `/api/firestore/get/{table}/{document id}`